 - 1.1 Establishment of the Plan.
-Universal Forest Product, Inc., a Michigan corporation (the "Company"), hereby establishes an incentive compensation plan to be known as the "Universal Forest Products, Inc. Long-Term Stock Incentive Plan" (the "Plan"), as set forth in this document.
+Universal Forest Product, Inc., a Michigan corporation (the "Company"), hereby establishes an incentive compensation plan to be known as the "Universal Forest Products, Inc. 1999 Long Term Stock Incentive Plan" (the "Plan"), as set forth in this document.
 The Plan permits the granting of stock options, stock appreciation rights, restricted stock, and other stock-based awards to key employees of the Company and its Subsidiaries.
-Upon approval by the Board of Directors of the Company, subject to ratification by the affirmative vote of holders of a majority of shares of the Company's Common Stock present and entitled to vote at the 1997 Annual Meeting of Shareholders, the Plan shall become effective as of January 1, 1997 (the "Effective Date"). - 1.2 Purpose of the Plan.
+Upon approval by the Board of Directors of the Company, subject to ratification by the affirmative vote of holders of a majority of shares of the Company's Common Stock present and entitled to vote at the 1999 Annual Meeting of Shareholders, the Plan shall become effective as of April 28, 1999 (the "Effective Date"). - 1.2 Purpose of the Plan.
 The purpose of the Plan is to promote the long-term success of the Company for the benefit of the Company's shareholders, through stock-based compensation, by aligning the personal interests of the Company's key employees with those of its shareholders.
-The Plan is also designed to allow key employees to participate in the Company's future, as well as to enable the Company to attract, retain and award such employees. - 1.3 Term of Plan.
+The Plan is also designed to allow key employees to participate in the Company's future, as well as to enable the Company to attract, retain and award such employees.
+The Plan supersedes and replaces the Company's Long Term Inventive Plan, adopted by the Company's shareholders in 1997. - 1.3 Term of Plan.
 No Awards shall be granted pursuant to the Plan on or after the tenth anniversary of the Effective Date ("Termination Date"), provided that Awards granted prior to the Termination Date may extend beyond that date, and Cash Payment Rights and Reload Options may be effected pursuant to the terms of Awards granted prior to the Termination Date.